deivid-rodriguez/rgdev/README.md

 ## Usage

-This is a gem meant to make developing RubyGems itself easier, and as such doesn't make much since if you're not contributing to RubyGems.
+This is a gem meant to make developing RubyGems itself easier, and as such doesn't make much sense if you're not contributing to RubyGems.

+### First-time setup

     $ git clone https://github.com/rubygems/rubygems.git
     $ cd rubygems
     $ gem install rgdev
     $ rgdev setup

+### Execute commands in the Docker container

+Now, with setup done, you're ready to execute commands inside the Docker container:

     $ rgdev <command to run in the Docker container>

-And that's it!
-Have fun, and thanks for contributing to RubyGems!
+**Example**: Running the RubyGems test suite inside the Docker container

+    $ rgdev rake test

 ## Developing Rgdev